Appikedia200/glownatura/SETUP_IMAGES.md

-# JBEAUTY Image Setup Guide
+# GLOW NATURA Image Setup Guide

-This guide explains how to set up images for your professional JBEAUTY skincare eCommerce website.
+This guide explains how to set up images for your professional GLOW NATURA skincare eCommerce website.

 ## 📂 Image Folder Structure